Putin: Russia's post-Soviet tsar

 Vladimir Putin pulled Russia from the quicksands of post-Soviet chaos in over a decade of dominant rule but also emasculated civil society and nettled the West with confrontational foreign policy.

-Putin now appears set for a third mandate in the Kremlin after accepting the nomination of his dominant United Russia party to stand in March 4, 2012 polls and could in theory serve two six-year terms as head of state until 2024.
+Putin now appears set for a third mandate in the Kremlin after being proposed by incumbent President Dmitry Medvedev to stand in 2012 polls and could in theory serve two six-year terms as head of state until 2024.

 A former KGB agent, Putin has maintained Soviet traditions of powerful security forces and centralised authoritarian rule that liberals hoped would disappear in the new independent Russia after the collapse of the USSR.

 He retains a genuine popularity among the bulk of the population, however, for returning a degree of self-confidence to a nation that had seemed on the verge of disintegration at times in the 1990s.

 For his supporters Putin is no less than the saviour of modern Russia and for his sharpest critics the latest in a line of dangerously authoritarian leaders that led from Ivan the Terrible to Stalin.

 Just one thing is indisputable -- that the 58-year old is a figure of historic importance.

 Perhaps the essence of Putin's philosophy was revealed when he addressed Russians in the aftermath of the 2004 siege of a school in Beslan which ended in the deaths of at least 334 people, more than half of them children, and the nation in shock.

 He described the Soviet Union as the "great state... unfortunately not compatible with the modern world" and said the new Russia had showed weakness in dealing with the challenges posed after its collapse.